-There are two main approaches to recruiting truck drivers in the industry.
+There are two main approaches to bringing in truck driver leads in the industry.
 The first focuses on sheer numbers.
 Cast as wide a net as possible and you’ll have dozens of potential leads to consider for open jobs.
 The second focuses on lead quality over quantity.
 This can be a more time-consuming and tedious process, and you’ll have to narrow the search a bit.
 Then you focus your efforts on the high-quality applicants to convert them to drivers for your fleet.

-There is much to be said about the quality approach, including the fact that it wastes less money and time in the long-run.
+Taking the quality approach ultimately wastes less money and time.
 While we aren’t going to solve the quality versus quantity debate, we do know that there are a few things you can do as a recruiter to increase the quality of your leads.
-Here are three strategies to focus on to improve truck driver lead quality.
+Here are four strategies to focus on to improve the quality of your truck driver leads.

 Focusing on quality means that not every job applicant should receive the same amount of time-investment on your part.
 Once you narrow down the pool of candidates, you can focus more on the high-quality leads rather than lose time and energy on candidates who are not a good fit for you.